pwmcintyre/valheim-aws/README.md

 # Valheim on AWS

-An AWS hosted Valheim game server - with a focus on low-cost
+An AWS hosted Valheim game server for about $0.12/hr (USD)

 ## Storage